subfuzion/denobyexample.dev/content/en/for/for_loop.md

 weight: 60
 ---

-A classic for loop with all three "initialization/test/update" parts.
+## Classic for loop

+All three "initialization/test/update" parts are used.

 ```js
 for (let j = 4; j < 10; j++) {